-In his interview in Episode 10 of the Making Gay History podcast, you hear Vito date the start of his activism to a candlelight vigil outside St. Vincent’s Hospital for Diego Vinales, who was arrested on March 8, 1970 in a police raid of the Snake Pit bar (in his Making Gay History interview Vito mistakenly dates the raid to July 1969).
-Vinales had jumped from the police station’s second floor window and was impaled on an iron fence.
+In my interview with Vito, you’ll hear him trace the start of his activism to a candlelight vigil outside St. Vincent’s Hospital for Diego Vinales, who was arrested on March 8, 1970, in a police raid of the Snake Pit bar (in his Making Gay History interview, Vito mistakenly dates the raid to July 1969).
+Vinales had jumped from the police station’s second-floor window and was impaled on an iron fence.
 He was taken to St. Vincent’s Hospital, which was then located on 7th Avenue and 13th Street at the northern edge of Greenwich Village.
 Vito read a flyer that was being handed out at the vigil and that led him to join the Gay Activists Alliance (GAA).